 P.E. candidates must also achieve acceptable results on two exams: the FE, which is usually taken in the senior year of college, and the PE, which is typically taken after at least four years of work experience.
 Both exams are developed by professional engineers with the assistance of testing experts known as psychometricians.

 The FE exam tests knowledge learned during college.
-It includes a general morning session and an afternoon session with separate modules by engineering discipline.
-Examinees select the module that corresponds with their major.
 After passing the FE exam and approved by your board, you will become an engineer intern.

 When should I take the FE?